Caregiving by country: United Kingdom

 According to Carers UK, and based on the 2001 census around six million people in the UK provide care on an unpaid basis for a relative, friend or neighbour in need of support due to old age, disability, frailty or illness.
 The population of carers is dynamic: at least a third of all people will fulfil a caring role at some point in their lives.
 In 2022 Carers UK estimated there were 10.58 million carers.

 Research has shown that becoming a carer can have many impacts on a person's life.
 These include financial costs, exclusion and discrimination at work, social isolation and poor health through stress and physical injury.
+Caregivers may miss opportunities to establish families of their own so, later in life, having no carers of their own.
+The UK charity, Ageing Without Children, has been set up to advocate for this growing group of people.

 At least half of all carers are in full or part-time employment and some care for more than one person.
 Carers save the UK economy an estimated £87bn a year, and economic considerations form a key element in government policy to support carers.
 The 2001 Census indicated that there are 175,000 young carers aged under 18 in the UK today.
 A poll commissioned by The Princess Royal Trust for Carers in 2004 indicates that the number of young carers could be much higher.
 According to Age UK carers over the age of 80, (30% of people aged 80 and over) provide 23 million hours of unpaid care a week.

+The Care Act 2014 recognises the needs of informal carers and legislates for assessment, care and support for those in an unpaid caring role, even if the person they care for does not receive local authority services.